 That was the issue presented to the California Court of Appeal by a recent case (Kramer v Coinbase, Inc.)

-Darren Kramer and four other customers suited Coinbase, Inc. in San Francisco Superior Court, alleging the cryptocurrency platform had falsely advertised that its technology by which customers could buy, sell and transfer digital currencies was highly secure.
+Darren Kramer and four other customers suited Coinbase, Inc. in San Francisco Superior Court, alleging the cryptocurrency platform had falsely advertised that its technology by which customers could buy, sell, and transfer digital currencies was highly secure.
 In fact, they said, hackers were able to access their Coinbase accounts and steal their funds.

-Initially most of the plaintiffs had sued Coinbase in federal court.
+Initially, most of the plaintiffs had sued Coinbase in federal court.
 Coinbase had responded to that lawsuit by asking that the case be handled through arbitration rather than in court.
 It noted that its user agreement said, “you and Coinbase agree that any dispute, claim, disagreements arising out of or relating in any way to your access to or use of the Services or of the Coinbase Site…will be resolved by binding arbitration, rather than in court.”

 The federal judge agreed with Coinbase and mandated that the dispute be arbitrated.
 The plaintiffs then filed a fairly similar complaint in state court, but with some significant differences.